Get in touch

 • What Are the Risks of Taking Evexomostat?

-This is the first clinical study testing the combination of evexomostat, Piqray and Faslodex together, so there could be unforeseen drug interactions or negative side effects.
+This is the first clinical study testing the combination of evexomostat, Truqap/Piqray and Faslodex together, so there could be unforeseen drug interactions or negative side effects.

 Evexomostat caused serious thrombocytopenia (low platelet count) in some patients in the Phase 1 safety study.
 While the issue resolved by itself, it can pose risks to patients with low platelets.
 Other risks as noted in the Phase 1 study include fatigue, diarrhea, constipation, nausea, brittle hair and nails.